 What materials can I use to introduce UK culture?

-LearnEnglish Teens has two sections all about UK culture specifically for teenagers.
-Life in the UK and Video UK provide learners and teachers with reading and listening materials that contain up-to-date information on the UK, challenge old stereotypes, and are very much in touch with how daily life is for young British people today.
+LearnEnglish Teens's UK Now section has texts and videos with a UK focus specifically for teenagers.
+In particular Read UK and Video UK provide learners and teachers with reading and listening materials that contain up-to-date information on the UK, challenge old stereotypes, and are very much in touch with how daily life is for young British people today.

 - Video UK This section really brings the United Kingdom to life.
 Here there are short videos on a broad range of topics such as extreme sports, multiculturalism, food and university life.
 Each video has a preparation task which pre-teaches key vocabulary with a simple picture and word matching exercise, as well as exercises and a transcript.
 These are available either online or as printable worksheets.
 Learners can share their opinions about the video with other teenagers around the world in the discussion box (see below for how to post comments on the website).

-Using Life in the UK and Video UK with your learners
+Using Read UK and Video UK with your learners

 Here are some ideas for ways to use the texts, videos and activities in the Life in the UK and Video UK sections in class and for homework.

 - Before you read or watch you could focus on vocabulary to help prepare students for the text or video.
-Students can look at the picture from the Life in the UK section and as a class you can elicit words and expression to describe what they can see.
-If you are going to watch a video from the Video UK section, learners can do the vocabulary and picture matching activity either online or on the printable worksheet that can be found by clicking the blue 'Worksheets and downloads tab.
+Students can look at the picture from the Read UK section and as a class you can elicit words and expressions to describe what they can see.
+If you are going to watch a video from the Video UK section, learners can do the vocabulary and picture matching activity either online or on the printable worksheet that can be found by clicking the 'Worksheets and downloads' tab.
 Now ask students to use the vocabulary elicited or practised to tell you what they think they will read or watch.

-- After students have read a text or watched a video for the first time, they could complete one of the exercises online or worksheet version of the exercises.
+- After students have read a text or watched a video for the first time, they could complete one of the exercises online or on the worksheet.
 Now put students into pairs to compare their answers.
 Ask them to read or watch again to check their answers.
 Can they do the next exercise in pairs?

 - You can show or print out the video transcript if your students need help with following the video.
 Encourage learners to listen without the transcript the first time, so that they really are practising listening, and then let them read and listen later.